ityutin/trava/README.md

 # 🌿 Trava ( initially stands for TrainValidation )
 Framework that helps to train models, compare them and track parameters&metrics along the way.
-Works with only tabular data.
+Works with tabular data only.

 ## Why